Last updated: 21st July 2020

 Welcoming customers to our Centres

-- The front counter area has been closed to allow for implementation of protective screens and signs.
-Customers will soon be welcomed back on an appointment basis, and only one person allowed inside at any time.
+- The front counter area is now open for orders to be collected on an appointment basis, with only one person allowed inside at any time.
 Payments will be taken by phone before collection and a central diary will be managed in Centre.
 A picking-up and dropping-off collection point will be in place, rather than passing goods hand-to-hand

 - To avoid any contamination, there will be no merchandise, point of sale or information within customer reach in the front counter area

-- Customers will be asked to use the allocated parking bays
+- Customers will be required to wear a face covering when visiting a Centre and asked to use the allocated parking bays

 - Signage will be visible in the front counter area and outside of the building to support social distancing and hygiene standards.
 The frequency of cleaning in the Centre will be increased, and hand sanitiser will be available for customer use.

 There may be local approaches taken by your TPS Centre, but these will always follow the government guidance.
-For more information, speak to your local Centre.
+For more information, speak to your local TPS Centre